IRS Rules for Depositing More Than $10,000 Cash in a Bank Account

 If you were a potential counterfeiter, authorities would want to first see if the serial numbers on each bill are genuine.
 (If it was fake cash, they’d remove it from circulation.)

 If the money you’re depositing is stolen, either because you stole it or acquired stolen cash, they need to double check those numbers against any reports of cash robberies for their investigations.

-Generally, a cash deposit of $10,000 will go without incident.
 If it’s at your bank walk-in branch, your teller banking representative will verify your account information and ask for identification.
 You’ll fill out a deposit slip as usual, and the money is deposited into your account.

 Their reporting to the IRS happens after you make the deposit.
 Depending on the banking institution, you should have immediate access to your funds.

 You won’t be kept in the dark about it.
 Your bank will notify you that your cash deposit has been reported for the above reasons, and provide you with contact information (phone, email) to follow up with any questions.